 They have custom client software for Windows, Mac OS X, iOS, and Android.
 Although these clients have a minimalistic user interface, they have some advanced features behind the scenes.
 These include IPv6 leak protection, DNS leak protection, port forwarding, granular encryption control, and even an Internet kill switch.
 We will examine these in detail in the hands-on portion of our review.

 Pricing and Special Offers

 Private Internet access markets their VPN service as single package that is sold in term length plans.
 These plans are monthly, six months, and yearly.
 Just being a VPNFan reader, you can save even more off your Private Internet Access subscription.
 Our readers can get a month of their VPN for $6.45 which saves you $0.50 or 7% off their regular monthly price.
 This savings is even greater if you sign up for a year of service.
-You can get a year of their VPN for $38.95 which saves you $1.00 off their already discounted yearly price or 53% off the regular monthly price.
-This means you can enjoy a year of their service for just $3.25 a month.
+You can get a year of their VPN for $38.95 or two year for $59.95 which is 64% off the regular monthly price.
+This means you can enjoy two years of their service for just $2.50 a month.